luvies/lazy/README.md

 const avg = Lazy.from(data).select(d => d.x).where(x => selectPoint(x)).select(x => adjustPoint(x)).average();
 ```

 The native version will create 3 copies of the array, non of which are used beyond the last to calculate the final average, after which point it is also usless.
-In contrast, the lazy iterator will only apply the transformations/filters at the exact point they are needed, so no copies are done, and the built-in aggregation functions allow for a number nicer final calculation.
+In contrast, the lazy iterator will only apply the transformations/filters at the exact point they are needed, so no copies are done, and the built-in aggregation function allow for a nicer final calculation.

 ## Interop with native
 While all of these functions are good, it would be difficult to integrate them without being about to easily convert back to native JS objects.
 Fortunately, this module provides just that.
 Currently there are 2 functions, `toArray` and `toMap`, which do pretty much exactly as they seem.
 You can end a lazy chain with one of these to make it resolve all of the iterators and output a native JS object, which can be then used in consuming code.

 On top of this, the entire module is build upon the native JS iteration protocol, meaning that any object that implements that can be used with it with no other changes.
-Just drop the object into a `lazy.from(...)` call, and everything will be available.
+Just drop the object into a `Lazy.from(...)` call, and everything will be available.

 ## API
 Please refer to [iterators.ts](lib/iterators.ts) for the complete API surface that is available.
 Only the `Lazy` class at the top matters for consuming code, and it is fully documented.